AdaCore/Http_Cyclone/README.md

 TCP/IP Stack
 ============

+The project demonstrates how existing software libraries written in C programming language can be hardened in terms of  software assurance and security by the use of the Ada and SPARK technologies.

+The [Oryx Embedded CycloneTCP](https://oryx-embedded.com) library is used as a starting point.
+CycloneTCP is a professional-grade embedded Transmission Control Protocol/Internet Protocol (TCP/IP) library developed by the Oryx Embedded company.
+The implementation is meant to conform with the Request for Comments (RFC) Internet standards, namely the [RFC 793 TCP](https://tools.ietf.org/html/rfc793) protocol specifications,  provided by the Internet Engineering Task Force ([IETF](https://tools.ietf.org/)).
+The library is written in ANSI C, and it supports a large number of 32-bit embedded processors and a large number of Real-time Operating systems (RTOS).
+It can also run in a bare-metal environment.
+The library offers implementations for a wide range of TCP/IP protocols.
+A quick overview of the library can be found [here](https://www.oryx-embedded.com/products/CycloneTCP.html).

-This project is a partial reuse of the Oryx-Embedded Cyclone TCP library (https://oryx-embedded.com) to create a Ada/SPARK verified library.
-This library implement a new interface for sockets as well as a partial reimplementation of the TCP user functions in SPARK.
-The absence of run-time errors has been proved for these functions with SPARK.
-Moreover, some functional specifications of the TCP norm have also be proved.
+A new implementation of the library's socket interface and a partial implementation of the TCP user functions is provided in SPARK.
+The absence of run-time errors for the translated functions and the conformance to some functional specifications of the TCP norm is proved using the SPARK technologies.

-The table below gives an overview of the files that are translated in SPARK, and then proved and the ones that are only a binding between C and Ada, to use the existing C library.
+The table below gives an overview of the files that are translated in SPARK and then proved.
+It also records all the files that offer the necessary bindings between C and Ada to facilitate the interface between the two languages.

 | File                    | Description                                                       | Translation or binding                   |
 |-------------------------|-------------------------------------------------------------------|------------------------------------------|